ruester/gfz-command-line-tool-repository/doc/FormatConversionProcesses.md

 ## How to add your own format conversion process

 The format conversion processes only rely on the parser and generator principle of the wps server.
-Additional code is only executed to validate the data, to make sure that the input is valid.
+Additional code is only executed to validate the data so to make sure that the input is valid.

+You can take a look in the src/main/java/formats folder to analyse some of the parsers and generators.

-Once you have written the parser and generators (and registered them in the GfzRiesgosRepository class) you only have to add the ClassTransformationProcess to the addAlgorithmsOfFormatTransformations in the GfzRiesgosRepositoryCM class.
+Once you have written the parser and generators (and registered them in the GfzRiesgosRepository class) you only have to add the ClassTransformationProcess to the addAlgorithmsOfFormatTransformations method in the GfzRiesgosRepositoryCM class.